-S&P Global Ratings assigned its 'AA+' long-term rating to St. Mary's County, Md.'s consolidated public general obligation (GO) improvement bonds, series 2016.
-At the same time, S&P Global Ratings affirmed its 'AA+' rating on the county's previously issued GO bonds.
+S&P Global Ratings assigned its 'AA+' rating to St. Marys County, Md.'s, series 2017 public improvement general obligation (GO) refunding bonds.
+At the same time, we affirmed our 'AA+' rating on the county's existing GO debt.
 The outlook is stable.